 This lodge is found on the Zimbabwean side and at the banks of the river Zambezi.
 The lodge has 83 rooms with amazing views of the river and a giant swimming pool.
 As you eat from the outside dining deck close to the river, expect to see warthogs, hippos, elephants, crocodiles, and vervet monkeys roaming near the hotel lawns or the river banks.

 Other hotels in the area:

-Apart for the above hotels, you can also check out The Kingdom at Victoria Falls for their striking African style cottages or Elephant camp for their private plunge pools and visiting elephants.
+Apart from the above hotels, you can also check out The Kingdom at Victoria Falls for its striking African-style cottages or Elephant camp for their private plunge pools and visiting elephants.
 Other options include Imbabala Zambezi Safari Lodge, Victoria Falls Safari Lodge, Elephant Hills Resort, Rainbow Hotel Victoria Falls, Masuwe Lodge, Ilala Lodge Hotel, Batonka Guest Lodge, Gorges, Cresta Sprayview Hotel and Little Gorges Lodge.